 Also, largely due to covid, there have been some innovations by the British Council and their partners such as IELTS on the computer, IELTS Indicator, and there are IELTS test pilot programs that aim to allow the student to do the entire official Academic English or General Training test online including the speaking test.

 A lot of students struggle with IELTS preparation online, especially with organizing themselves and making sure they understand the test format, as well as allowing sufficient preparation time for practice tests.

-We have compiled some useful tips that will help you prepare for your IELTS exam and can be used to improve your English language studies.
+There are plenty of IELTS preparation online free resources, but you need to choose the right website to help you progress!
+We have compiled some useful tips that will help you with your IELTS exam preparation and can be used to make progress and improve your English language studies ahead of your test.

 Find official IELTS exams, the Cambridge books are said to be the best because they are slightly harder than the real test.

 Just make sure you have the answer key, as some places offer free practice for the listening test but sell the answer key separately (nasty!).